Not an Influencer

 But what about specifics: people who didn’t “have to” love or even be kind and got no credit for doing so?
 Four stand out, although I’m sure there are more.

-Jody.
-My sister Jody takes care of disabled adults.
+My sister, Jody, takes care of adults with disabilities.
 That means cooking, washing, helping dress, cutting toenails (yuck!), and sometimes feeding them.
 She’s been offered jobs in the company’s administration, but she turns them down.
 Why?
 Because she loves these people, who are often considered to be of little value.

 None of these people are famous in the world’s terms.
 But I suspect that the Lord sees their service, and even though two of them are not yet believers, He is pleased.